Attacks deal an additional 22 (+40% AP) magic damage over 3 seconds.

 Fizz launches a fish in target direction that attaches to the first champion hit.
 After a few seconds, a shark comes that knocks up its target and knocks away enemies around them.
 The farther the fish travels, the larger the shark will be, meaning it will deal more damage and slow enemies hit, which is increased depending on the shark's size.
 Remember that even if you don't hit a target with Chum The Waters, the shark will still pop up, dealing damage and knocking enemies away in that area.

 When using Chum The Waters, it's best to stay out of vision as this will give the enemy less time to try and react and dodge this ability since they won't see the original cast from Fizz.

 With Fizz, you want to build items that give a lot of ability power to help with the damage from his abilities.
 Lich Bane is a core item for Fizz; this item gives Fizz a lot of Ability Power and Ability Haste.
 Also, the Spellblade passive is excellent for Fizz since you will always be within melee range of the enemies, so you can auto-attack after using an ability.
-Fizz has the power to one-shot any squishy enemy champion; this will be even easier once you have Rabadon's Deathcap and Void Staff completed, as it will give Fizz a lot of Ability Power and Magic Penetration so his abilities will be dealing more damage.
+Fizz has the power to one-shot any squishy enemy champion; this will be even easier once you have Infinity Orb and Rabadon's Deathcap completed, as it will give Fizz a lot of Ability Power and Magic Penetration so his abilities will be dealing more damage.

 With runes, we have the following:

 It can be very difficult to play Fizz in the Laning Phase.
 That's why we take Fleet Footwork to help us heal back up and help us walk up and farm minions to get our core items.

 With Fizz, he has two dashing abilities, Urchin Strike and Playful Trickster.
 He will always jump into the enemy's back line with these dashing abilities.
 He gains Magic Penetration to deal more damage when he uses these dashing abilities.